 So does this mean turning off your AC when it gets hot?
 Not at all!
 The best way to avoid humidity increase from a constantly running AC is to set your HVAC system into an auto system that will only cool your home down when needed, so the likelihood of condensation from the coils entering back into your home is far lower as it properly drains.
 You can also periodically turn your cooling off when not needed and save a little on utilities while you're at it!

 HVAC systems can be finicky sometimes, but the solutions to your problems are often more straightforward than you might think!
-At Air Treatment Company we have years of experience handling home maintenance for HVAC systems and are more than happy to help you if you ever are stuck with a broken HVAC system.
+At Air Treatment Heating & Cooling we have years of experience handling home maintenance for HVAC systems and are more than happy to help you if you ever are stuck with a broken HVAC system.
 Don't get stuck without an AC this hot summer, and have your HVAC inspected when you call (703) 270-0881 today!